 Sewer Clean Out Plan History and Definitions

-The Board has completed a major project over the last two years to map the sewer lines within Wellington Greens, install clean out boxes and clean out all common area trunk lines and common lines underneath residential buildings.
-We are now entering the maintenance phase of the project, where we will clean out common area trunk lines on a periodic basis
+The Board completed a major project in 2012 and 2013 to map the sewer lines within Wellington Greens, install clean out boxes and clean out all common area trunk lines and common lines underneath residential buildings.
+We are now entering the maintenance phase of the project, where we will clean out common area trunk lines on a periodic basis.

 As background, we have several different types of sewer lines within our community.
 All units have sewer lines within their units (private lines).
 Some private lines connect to a common line running under their building, exiting at the lower end of their building and then becoming a common area trunk line.
 Some private lines connect directly to either a common area trunk line or a city line (single tap units).